pkarsy/rfboot/README.md

 Included :

-- The actual bootloader, intended to be installed to the projects MCU(atmega328), via an ISP programmer.
+- The actual bootloader, intended to be installed to the project's MCU(atmega328), via an ISP programmer.
 - A powerful utility (rftool) to easily create new projects using rfboot as bootloader.
 The same utility also sets RF channels etc. and uploads the code.
 Every new project has